 For more severe pain, minimally invasive interventional radiology techniques using X-ray and CT technology are used to perform various therapeutic procedures.
 Kyphoplasty and vertebroplasty procedures provide pain relief from compression fractures that are common in elderly patients.
 Epidural injections and facet injections help with chronic back pain.
 To reduce pain and promote faster healing, interventional radiology techniques are minimally invasive.

-The Cabell Huntington Hospital Pain Management Center and Ahmet "Ozzie" Ozturk, MD, and Rehan Memon, MD, located adjacent to the hospital, have provided relief from acute and chronic pain for nearly 20 years and offer many special techniques to relieve back and neck pain.
+Ahmet "Ozzie" Ozturk, MD, and Joseph DeLapa, MD, physicians at the Cabell Huntington Hospital Pain Management Center, have provided relief from acute and chronic pain for nearly 20 years and offer many special techniques to relieve back and neck pain.
 Pain management services include: